Our examination of the electoral chapter of the Constitution continues with Part 2 of chapter 7:

 The principle here is to prevent any elected government from declaring a new election when they are momentarily popular, so that we are fooled into electing them for another five years (or less if they pull the same trick again) although, on balance, we may have been dissatisfied with them most of the time.
 Harold Macmillan pulled this trick in UK in 1959, by reducing the tax on beer during an unusually hot summer and calling an election before winter so that voters would remember him for cheap beer regardless of his other policies.
-Other British Prime Ministers have done the same but recently the UK parliament tried to remove this provision, so that elections are held only every five years with allowance for the same emergencies as in our Constitution
+Other British Prime Ministers have done the same but they tried to remove this provision, so that elections are held only every five years with allowance for the same emergencies as in our Constitution

-or (b) where Parliament has passed resolutions to dissolve in terms of section 143, ninety days after the passing of the last such resolution;
+(b) where Parliament has passed resolutions to dissolve in terms of section 143, ninety days after the passing of the last such resolution;

 and section 143 says: